znicholasbrown/ai_66/Manual/CPSB.md

 sn-blot-size

 This controls the size of the area that a computer player marks for re-exploration.
-Must be \&gt; 0 and \&lt; the map size.
+Must be > 0 and < the map size.

 sn-maximum-gaia-attack-response

 The maximum number of civilians that respond to another civilian getting attacked by a Gaia animal.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-attack-separation-time-randomness